plotly/plotly.py-docs/python/bubble-charts.md

 ## Bubble Chart with plotly.graph_objects

-When data are not available as tidy dataframes, it is also possible to use the more generic `go.Scatter` from `plotly.graph_objects`, and define the size of markers to create a bubble chart.
+If Plotly Express does not provide a good starting point, it is also possible to use the more generic `go.Scatter` from `plotly.graph_objects`, and define the size of markers to create a bubble chart.
 All of the available options are described in the scatter section of the reference page: https://plot.ly/python/reference#scatter.

 ### Simple Bubble Chart